alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/a-better-version-of-dtofactory.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 It is quite the same of the previous version, but now I inserted some enhancements.
-If you look at the property list you can see that I inserted properties like â€œCustomers.CustomerIDâ€ and â€œCustomers.ContactNameâ€, that belongs to the customers object.
+If you look at the property list you can see that I inserted properties like *Customers.CustomerID* and *Customers.ContactName*, that belongs to the customers object.
 When you use a domain model you are working with a graph of object, but dto must be plain.
 My generator will generate this class:

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb14.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image14.png)